AshrafHanyy/AshrafHanyy.github.io/content/blog/Post-graduation-blog/index.md

 ---
-title: "My Reflections One Year After Graduation"
+title: "Reflecting on One Year After Graduation"
 date: 2026-09-04
 summary: ""
 authors: